 The final year capstone industry based projects will be based on a real application in industry or in an organisation.
 This project will allow you to bring together and strengthen the knowledge and skills you have gained during the program.

 Bachelor of Business (majors available in: Accounting, Marketing, and Management)

 As a graduate of the management major, you may wish to start your own business, or seek employment in entry level areas of business administration, operations management, human resource management, training, development, and productivity improvement programs, quality assurance, project management, change management, strategic management, risk management, and management consulting within a wide range of public and private enterprises.

-Career roles and options after gaining experience include: Office Administrator, General Manager, Operations Manager, Human Resource Manager, Remuneration and Benefits Manager, Employee and Industry Relations Officer, Business Process Improvement Manager, Organisational Development Consultant, Corporate Planning Manager, Project Manager, Quality Assurance Manager, Risk Manager, Organisational Change Consultant, Business Analyst and Management Consultant.
+Career roles and options include: Office Administrator, General Manager, Operations Manager, Human Resource Manager, Remuneration and Benefits Manager, Employee and Industry Relations Officer, Business Process Improvement Manager, Organisational Development Consultant, Corporate Planning Manager, Project Manager, Quality Assurance Manager, Risk Manager, Organisational Change Consultant, Business Analyst and Management Consultant.

 Minimum requirements: Successful completion of Year 12 or equivalent

 |TOEFL (Test of English as a Foreign Language)||

 Mature age entry